jmjatlanta/bitshares-core-wiki/Style-Guide.md

     - [Comment](https://github.com/bitshares/bitshares-core/issues/1318#issuecomment-472376797)
   - [4 spaces of indentation](https://github.com/bitshares/bitshares-core/issues/1318#issuecomment-468077506), and do away with padding the insides of parentheses.
     - [Comment](https://github.com/bitshares/bitshares-core/issues/1318#issuecomment-472125824)
+  - for function and method calls, there is *no* space between function name and opening parenthesis
+  - for control statements there *is* a space between statement and opening parenthesis

 **Suggestions**
 - We should